andylin2004/APCSFinalProject/README.md

 We want to create a simulation of circuits.
 Users can choose the voltage of the circuit, amount of resistors, amount of resistance, and whether the resistors are in series or parallel (or a combination) by clicking to add components.
 They will then be able to measure the voltage, current, and power at different locations.
 In the bottom corner there will be a reset button so that users do not have to restart the program to clear the screen.

+Instructions for use:

+Welcome to Electrify, an interactive circuit simulation!
+To add an object, right click in the location you would like to display it.
+You will then see two dots.
+If you click the right dot, a  lightbulb will be added to the circuit, and the left side adds a battery.
+To add a wire, click one of the nodes on a lightbulb/battery and click again on the node you would like to attach it to.
+To adjust the resistance or voltage of a circuit component, hover over the component and use the arrow keys.
+Click the center of a circuit component to move it and the component will follow your mouse.
+When you want to put it down, click again.
+To view specific info about the component like voltage and resistance, hover over the component and click ‘d’.
+To erase the simulation, click the reset button in the bottom right corner.

 Hannah's Development Log